tahamukhtar20/snyder-lab/README.md

 - ## Task 0.b: Data Extraction
     [Task 0.b: Data Extraction](./notebooks/data_extraction.ipynb)

     The data was extracted according to the instructions provided in the PDF.
 While exporting to JSON, an issue arose because the heart rate metric contains `int64` and `float64` values, which are not directly JSON serializable by Python’s standard `json` module.
 So we had to convert these values to standard Python types (`int` and `float`) before serialization.
-The code for this task is provided in the notebook linked below.
+The code for this task is provided in the notebook linked below and this [file](./misc/create_data.py)
     **Error encountered:**
     ```
     ---------------------------------------------------------------------------